rocket-pool/old.docs.rocketpool.net/src/guides/node/performance.md

 The press `control+x` to exit and press `Y` when asked whether you want to save your changes.

 You should now receive a notification at 09:00 local time if you have updates.
 You can manually run the script by typing this in your terminal:

 ```shell
 ~/update-notifier.sh
 ```

-#### Example: get notified when your APC UPS daomon activates
+#### Example: Get Notified when your APC UPS Daemon Activates

 Some home stakers are using an Uninterruptible power supply with the `apcupsd` utility to make sure their node shuts down gracefully if their power goes out.

-The `apcupsd` utility uses the `apccontrol` script to manage it's logic, thus it is possible to monitor the activity of this daemon by editing the `/etc/apcupsd/apccontrol` file.
+The `apcupsd` utility uses the `apccontrol` script to manage its logic, thus it is possible to monitor the activity of this daemon by editing the `/etc/apcupsd/apccontrol` file.
 To do this, run:

 ```shell
 sudo nano /etc/apcupsd/apccontrol